 Needles - For the lighter weight denims a regular size 80 needle is probably going to be absolutely fine.
 Once you get into about 10oz and more a specific denim needle is better.
 They have a very slim tip to help them slide into the fabric with ease and a reinforced shaft for extra stability when stitching through lots of thick layers of denim.

 Thread – for sewing seams a regular sew all thread is best.
 I used Gutermann, which is polyester.
-For decorative topstitching you can use top stitching thread, which is much thicker.
+For decorative topstitching you can use regular top stitching thread, which is much thicker.
 You’ll need a top stitch needle when using this thread as it has a bigger eye to deal with the thicker thread.
 You’ll still use regular normal thread in the bobbin.

 Pressing and ironing – if you are working with thicker denim then pressing and ironing the fabric as you progress though your project will really help to get a nice crisp finish.
 For areas where there are lots of layers and its all a bit bulky then a wooden clapper can help.
 Once you have pressed and ironed the fabric and its hot and moist with steam, press the clapper on the fabric to set it and make it much flatter.